Best soil management practices

 We, the Links4Soils project partners, believe that a greater number of better, diverse, holistic and inspiring soil management and protection case studies are practised or developed in the diversity of Alpine countries.

-Please check best practices also in Slovenian, Italian and German language.
+You can check some of our best practices also in Slovenian, Italian and German language.

-- Slovenia Forest Service: Integrating soil protection in forest management planning, Pokljuka, Slovenia / Vključevanja varstva tal v načrtovanje gospodarjenja z gozdovi, Pokljuka, Slovenija
+- Slovenia Forest Service – Zavod za gozdove Slovenije: Integrating soil protection in forest management planning, Pokljuka, Slovenia / Vključevanja varstva tal v načrtovanje gospodarjenja z gozdovi, Pokljuka, Slovenija

-- Agricultural Institute of Slovenia: Management practices on ski slopes Vogel and Kranjska Gora (Slovenia) / Prakse upravljanja s tlemi: Smučišče Vogel in Kranjska Gora
+- Agricultural Institute of Slovenia – Kmetijski inštitut Slovenije: Management practices on ski slopes Vogel and Kranjska Gora (Slovenia) / Prakse upravljanja s tlemi: Smučišče Vogel in Kranjska Gora

 Best practices are grouped into sectors: